 Employers can’t fire or refuse to hire workers just because they don’t know English or another language well enough.
 The only exception is if the nature of the job requires the knowledge of another language.
 However, employers must take reasonable steps to avoid requiring a language other than French.
 Also, when posting a new job, employers must indicate why another language is required.

 Communications with Employees and Workplace Signs

 Employers have to use French in written documents meant for their staff in general, including messages posted in the workplace.
 But they can write to an individual employee in English or another language upon their request.

 There can be a version of these official documents and messages in English or another language, as long as the French stands out at least as much.

 Serving the Public

 All businesses must be able to serve the public in French.
 But they can normally serve a non-French speaking consumer in that person’s language.
 However, if a business serves a public other than consumers, it must be done in French.

 Telemarketing and voice-mail greetings and messages must include a French version if they are used in Quebec.

 Public Signs and Advertising

 In some cases, only French can be used.
 This is the case, for example, of advertising on busses and on some large billboards.

 For some other types of signs and advertising, French can be used along with English or another language, as long as the French is clearly more predominant.
 “More predominant” usually means that the French version is at least twice as big, or takes up at least twice as much space, as the other language.

 Signs and advertising for cultural products or activities and advertising in non-French media can be only in English or another language.

-To learn more about the language used for public signs and advertising, visit the website of the Office québécois de la langue française (in French only).
+For an overview of the rules on language used for public signs and advertising, check out our publication “Quebec Language Laws for Non-French Publicity”.
+You can also learn more by visiting the website of the Office québécois de la langue française (in French only)

 Products and Packaging